Smart Speakers & Audio

 Sonos Beam Gen 2~$449Power cable, HDMI cable

-• Prefer strong voice control and app support
+• Prefer strong voice control, AirPlay 2, and the intuitive Sonos app.

-• Want slightly stronger bass out of the box
+• Want slightly deeper bass performance right out of the box.

-• Already use Bose devices and the Music App
+• Already use Bose devices or rely on the Bose Music App for control and multiroom playback.

 Leave a Reply